hasanmoudud/geocompr/main.md

 Put the competing books into categories, e.g., introduction to spatial analysis (Brundsdon, Dorman, Hijmans), advanced spatial analysis (Bivand), topical spatial analysis (Quiang, Wegmann),  (mainly) spatial modeling (Bivand, Blangiardo, Hijmans, Quiang, Zuur).
 Point out where our book fits in and which gap it is filling -> somewhere between advanced (but not that hard) and spatial modeling with a broad range of topics (not just one like ecology).
-We try to address a broad audiecence with an interest in spatial data, and how things can be **get done**, not just theoretically but in an applied way.
+We try to address a broad audience with an interest in spatial data, and how things can be **get done**, not just theoretically but in an applied way.
 On the other hand, we embed the shown methods into the bigger field of GIScience, provide context and refer to further literature for the interested reader.

 -->